pipwilson/blog/content/blog/2024/07/Extracting and examining the LibrariesWest android app.md

     - disappointment
 ---

 I use my local library a lot, and use the [LibrariesWest app](https://play.google.com/store/apps/details?id=uk.co.solus.librarieswest) and [website](https://www.librarieswest.org.uk/) to do my browsing and make reservations.
-While website is "ok", the app is a travesty, and has been for years (my app review in 2016 started with "Works, after a fashion, but incredibly slow and unintuitive.").
-Both are provided by [Solus UK](https://wp.sol.us/).
+While website is "ok", the app is a travesty, and has been for years (my app review in 2016 started with "Works, after a fashion, but incredibly slow and unintuitive."). <!--more-->Both are provided by [Solus UK](https://wp.sol.us/).

 A new release of the app came out a few months ago - if anything the app is now slower and clunkier than ever before.
 Every review of the app since its update has been 1 star out of 5.